 A Partial History of Gethsemane

-Gethsemane Church of God in Christ opened its doors on September 10, 1989 at the Hillcrest Community Center renting for $7.00 an hour.
-A typical Sunday morning consisted of unloading the Berry station wagon.
-We set up the keyboard for Sister Berry and the portable music for Elder Berry’s pulpit.
+Gethsemane Church of God in Christ opened its doors on September 10, 1989, at the Hillcrest Community Center renting for $7.00 an hour.
+A typical Sunday morning consisted of unloading the Berry station wagon, setting up the keyboard for Sister Berry, and the portable music stand for Elder Berry’s pulpit.
 Everyone sat on the edge of their chairs and avoided eye contact with Sister Berry for fear they may be called to sing, lead praise and worship or testimony service.
-One thing we did learn was to “be ye also ready.”
+One thing we did learn was to “BE YE ALSO READY!”

 In May of 1990, the Lord blessed us to move to a building at 1404 N. Kansas Ave.
 The congregation of St. Mark A.M.E. blessed us with our first set of pews.
 We rented the building until we decided to purchase the building in December of 1996.
 In July of 1997, we gained access to the basement which set in motion our first remodeling projects.
 Once again, 12 pews were donated to the church from Pastor James Hull and the Wheatland Life Ministries/Joyful Harvest Church and later donated four more.
 The sanctuary was completely re-carpeted and painted along with the staircase.
 Linoleum was laid at the front and rear entrances.
 From one Sunday to the next, the sanctuary was literally turned around from its original setup of north-south and now faces east-west.